-There are a lot of books about cigars.
-Some of them are good, some of them are less good and some of them are, let’s admit it, almost useless.
+If you’re new to the world of cigars, you may not only be overwhelmed by the number of stogies out there, but also by the number of cigar books.
+Like cigars themselves, some cigar books are good, some of them are less good and some of them are, let’s admit it, almost useless.
 I’ve been checking out some books lately and I also asked people around to recommend their favorites, so we came up with this list.
 Feel free to let us know if we missed some in the comments area.
+We’ll update the article accordingly!

 The Ultimate Cigar Book

-This is the all-time bestseller and considered as the cigar book.
+This is the all-time bestseller and considered by many readers in the cigar world to be the definitive guide on the subject.
 It is indeed quite a nice read, not too simple and not too technical.
-The author concentrates more on non-Cuban cigars.
-The 2003 edition is quite expensive, but you can get the old one real cheap.
+The author concentrates mostly on non-Cuban cigars.
+The 2003 edition is quite expensive, but you can get the old one cheap (check the used prices in particular if you want to save money).

 Order from Amazon…